Skip to main content

 Going further

-• Add more tools: Create additional tool functions (e.g., cadastral parcel search using the IGN ?index=parcel parameter) and add their IDs to the refs array in the McpRespEndpoint config
+• Add more tools: Create additional tool functions (e.g., cadastral parcel search using the IGN ?index=parcel parameter) and add their IDs to the refs array of the virtual server

 • Add MCP connectors: Combine your HTTP tool functions with MCP connectors by adding connector IDs to the mcp_refs array

-• Fine-tune access control: Use the MCP plugin filters to control which tools are exposed to which clients
+• Fine-tune access control: Use the MCP virtual server filters to control which tools are exposed to which clients

 • Connect to an LLM provider: Attach these same tool functions to an LLM provider so the LLM can call them during chat completions